ChromexUnderscore/OriginsTweaks/README.md

 ## Changes and Additions

-For detailed changes to Powers from the Origins Mod and New Powers added by OriginsTweaks, check out the [OriginsTweaks Wiki](https://github.com/ChromexUnderscore/OriginsTweaks/wiki).
+For detailed changes to Abilities from the Origins Mod and New Abilities added by OriginsTweaks, check out the [OriginsTweaks Wiki](https://github.com/ChromexUnderscore/OriginsTweaks/wiki).

 #### Summary

 <details><summary>Avian</summary>

 + Avians can tame animals, and some animals will automatically trust them.
-+ When harvesting crops with a hoe, Avians get more drops and have a chance for golden versions.
++ When harvesting crops with a hoe, Avians get more drops and have a chance for golden variants.
-+ Glistering Melons can be eaten by Avians.
++ Glistering Melons can be eaten.
 + Avians can toggle Slow Falling on or off.

 </details>